 The 2019 to 2020 season features an Andrew Lloyd Webber musical, three Shakespearean classics, a new Christmas staple, and two new works.
 The full schedule is on their Shows and Events page.

 Another UCF Orlando partnered theatre, the Orlando Repertory Theater (The Rep) has become the area's leading children's theatre since its founding in 1926 as Orlando Little Players.
 The Children's Theatre provides family-oriented performances based on classic and contemporary literature appropriate for children, families, and educators.

 Originally constructed in 1963 as Orlando's first two-screen movie theater, the Plaza LIVE was converted into one of the city's best concert venues in the 1990s.

 Boasting the third-largest seated venue in Central Florida, the Plaza LIVE hosts everything from family-friendly concerts and Christian performances to musicals and comedy acts.
 Unlike other venues on this list, the Plaza LIVE's performance "season" continues year-round, so there's always something to see on the lineup no matter when you visit Orlando.

-The Wayne Densch Performing Arts Center is a historic theater that first opened in 1923 as Sanford's Milane Theater.
-Since then, it's gone through several renovations and renamings including the Ritz and Helen Stairs Theatres and now the Wayne Densch Performing Arts Center (since 2008).
-As Sanford's premier entertainment venue, the Wayne Densch Center offers music, plays and many forms of live entertainment.
+The Wayne Densch Performing Arts Center is a historic theater that first opened in 1923 as Sanford's Milan Theater.
+Since then, it's gone through several renovations and rebrandings including the Ritz and Helen Stairs Theatres and now the Wayne Densch Performing Arts Center (since 2008).
+As Sanford's premier entertainment venue, the Wayne Densch Center offers music, plays, and many forms of live entertainment.